sudorandom/kmcd.dev/content/posts/2026/http2-from-scratch-part-3/index.md

 Looking at the static table in RFC 7541, Appendix A:
 - `{':method', 'GET'}` is at index 2.
 - `{':path', '/'}` is at index 4.
-- `{':scheme', 'https}` is at index 7.
+- `{':scheme', 'https'}` is at index 7.

-The `:authority` header doesn't have a perfect match with both name and value.
+The `:authority` header doesn't have a perfect match for both name and value.
 However, its *name* is at index 1.
 This means we have to send it as a **Literal Header Field**.
 This type of header representation has a prefix indicating how it should be handled.
 For now, we will use "Literal Header Field with Incremental Indexing" (prefix `0100`), which tells the server to use this header and add it to the dynamic table.
-We will do this manually for now, but in the future we will want create code to manage this for us.
+We will do this manually for now, but in the future we will want to create code to manage this for us.

 Our `client.go` assembles this payload: